 In this section, we’ll explain how textiles are processed right from procuring raw materials such as wool or cotton to manufacturing the end product.
 The textile process of today dates back to the very beginning of human civilization.

 Though automated machinery has replaced most of the traditional methods, even today, the end product is obtained after several mechanical procedures.
-However, we have simplified the entire process into five steps, and here are they –

 Step 1- Source Fiber